kbravh/table-to-markdown/README.md

 ## Installing

+The latest published version of the extension can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/html-table-to-markdown/ghcdpakfleapaahmemphphdojhdabojj).

-To load this extension locally, clone the repo to your machine.
+To load this extension locally for development, clone the repo to your machine.
 Visit the Chrome extensions page at [chrome://extensions](chrome://extensions) and click the `Load Unpacked` button.
 Navigate to and choose this project folder that you cloned.
 And voilà!
 The extension will now appear in your browser and DevTools.

 <!-- USAGE EXAMPLES -->